 Why not make lists of useful Spanish vocabulary?
 (Source: kaboompics.com)

 The above will act as a guide for Spanish beginners, but afterwards it will be time to really get to develop your understanding and knowledge of the Spanish language.
 Here are a few things intermediate learners should do:

 Study more conjugations (present, preterit, present perfect, simple future, imperfect, preterit perfect)

 Learn common irregular verbs

-Study subjunctive (present and imperfect subjunctive) as well as further studying the conditional and the imperative
+Study the subjunctive (present and imperfect subjunctive) as well as further studying the conditional and the imperative

 Use tenses correctly

-At this level, you should be able to talk with a Spanish native and understand them.
+At this level, you should be able to hold a conversation with a Spanish native and understand them.